Private Instruction is our Specialty and is Offered Every Weekend From May to September

 Special 6 Hour Intro to Sailing Classes for Men and Women

-Sail Long Island is offering half day classes (Saturdays 9:00 a.m.-noon) to introduce you to the basics of sailing.
+Sail Long Island is offering half day classes (Saturdays 9:00 a.m.-noon) to introduce you to the basics of sailing so you can see if you like it.
 Perhaps you are considering the purchase of a small boat and want to understand the wind and how to harness it.
-Originally conceived as a special introductory course for women only, several men have asked us to offer them the same course so they, too, can learn the very basics of sailing or refresh what they learned years ago.
+Originally conceived as a special introductory course for women only, several men have asked us to offer them the same course so they, too, can learn the very basics of sailing.
 So why should we be sexist about it?
 Ladies, if you prefer a class with women only, tell us and we will try our best to arrange one if you don't have your own group.
 As with learning to drive, it is often best to learn from a professional instructor, not a friend or relative.
 Maybe you envy the folks you see out sailing when you are ashore.
-It is our goal to empower you to understand that you can handle a sailboat with aplomb.
+It is our end goal to empower you to understand that you can handle a sailboat with aplomb with proper training..
 Optimizing mechanical advantage, you can learn to do all the tasks on a larger sailboat needed to safely leave the dock and head out onto the briny.
-Gals should know boat handling even if they plan to just sit in the cockpit, and enjoy the view.
+Gals should know boat handling basics even if they plan to just sit in the cockpit, and enjoy the view.
 What if you are out sailing with friends and something happens to the "Captain" or you need to take the helm immediately in an emergency?
 What if the person you are sailing with needs to go below and you are the only other crew person on board?
 Do you know how to use the VHF radio to call for help if something goes wrong?
 Can you assist in sail trim?
 Do you understand the basic Navigation rules of the road to avoid a collision?
 Would you be able to recover a person or a pet, or something else that may have fallen overboard?
 My family has recovered practice questions for a math test, boat shoes and hats that have fallen into the drink so Overboard Recovery Drills are more practical than you may think.
 This program might also appeal to you if you have bought a boat of your own and want to sail it with confidence.
 These intro classes are a good first step.
 They will not lead to an ASA certification, but we hope you will enjoy them enough to proceed to the ASA Basic Keelboat course (16 hours of instruction is $595 per person including ASA study materials, test and first year ASA membership).
 Sailing is much more fun if you know what is going on around you.
-It's safer, too. $195 for two half days (6 hours) of intro instruction.
-Please call 917-912-6342 or or email firstname.lastname@example.org.
+It's safer, too. $295 for two half days (total 6 hours) of basic instruction.
+Please call 917-912-6342 or or email email@example.com.

 Interested in Learning the Basics of Non-Spinnaker Big Boat Racing?

 The best thing about racing is that it sharpens your skills.
-We will be racing Joie de Vivre in a few local races during the season and then in the Whitebread Race around Shelter Island on Saturday, October 8th,2011; (Photo here is of the well trimmed Joie racing in the Whitebread in 2009); In 2010 we won the Brewer End of Season race, usually held on Columbus Day weekend.
+We will be racing Joie de Vivre in a few local races during the season starting on June 18th in the Brewers TIME Warp Regatta.; (Photo here is of the tired but happy Whitebread Crew accepting our 2nd place trophy in Whitebread 19 in Columbus Day weekend 2012); In 2010 we won the Brewer End of Season race.
+Mostly we try to have fun.
 Call us if you would like an inside look at racing a larger boat around the buoys.
 The keys to success are wind and water strategy, sail trim, and steering the best course.
-Fee is $125 per person for a fun day on the water from June, through September; only $95 per day in October including North Fork hot apple cider to keep you warm in the fall.
+Most important is to have a great day on the water.
+Fee is $125 per person for a fun day on the water from June, through September; only $100 per day in October including North Fork hot apple cider to keep you warm in the fall.
 Please call or email your interest in racing with us.
-917-912-6342 or email@example.com.
+917-912-6342 or firstname.lastname@example.org.

 Star Watching Sails on Moonless Weekends

 How about sailing lessons during the day followed by star watching in the evening?
 If you are into star gazing you know how hard it is to enjoy in New York City or any other urban environment with all the city lights.
 The moon is also a big impediment to viewing the night sky because of how bright it can be.
-This year our two star watching weekends will be combined with our holiday trips over July 4th and Labor Day weekends when the moon will be up all day and set before dark so it won't be hampering our view of the stars.
+This year our two star watching opportunities will be combined with our cruise to New England, ports as yet to be determined.
+Maybe Maine for Advanced Coastal Cruising students or to Martha's Vineyard last week of July and first 10 days of August.
+Check back for more details Some dates on the cruise will coincide with days when the bright moon won't be hampering our view of the stars.
 Armed with a few trusty star charts and some flashlights to show our fellow boat mates what constellations we see, we can enjoy these special opportunities if the weather cooperates and doesn't foil our efforts with a big cloud cover.
-Our 3 day holiday trips will include possible stops in Block Island, Stonington CT, Lake Montauk or Fishers island depending on where the wind blows us and crew preferences.
+Note our annual 4 day holiday trip to Newport over July 4th will include possible stops in Block Island, Stonington CT, Lake Montauk or Fishers island depending on where the wind blows us and crew preferences.
 2 day adventure weekends, $595 per person; 3 days, $950; both + provisions.
-Discounts for 2 or more people.
+July 4th four day trip to Newport special price of $1095 per person.
+Discounts for 2 or more people sharing a cabin.
 Please call for details.
-917-912-6342 or email firstname.lastname@example.org.
+917-912-6342 or email email@example.com.